 This case underscores the unfairness of these nursing home agreements in Maryland.
 One notable example: the nursing home in Dickerson reserved for itself the exclusive right to select an arbitrator.
 Maryland just should not allow nursing homes to stack the deck in their favor because someone – most likely under some duress – signed a small print arbitration clause upon admission to a nursing home.

-- Miller & Zois’ appellate case in 2017 that nails the issue down as to whether wrongful death beneficiaries are subject to arbitration.
+- Miller & Zois’ appellate case in 2017 that nails the issue down whether wrongful death beneficiaries are subject to arbitration.
 The case, Peeler v.
-FutureCare is a big win for victims.
+FutureCare, is a big win for victims.

 - 2017 post with honest talk about the settlement value of nursing home death lawsuits